DEFRA/defra-ai-sdlc/workflow/workflow-development.md

 - Incorporate feedback into your prompt library for continuous improvement.
 - Run at team retrospective to reflect and improve ways of working

-## Best Practices
+## Guidelines

+- **Quality, consistent results**: The combination of good quality [IDE rules](../language-specific/README.md), good quality [prompts](../prompt-library/README.md) and clear [product requirements](workflow-product-requirements.md) are essential to limit the scope and be clear to the IDE tools on what they are trying to achieve.
+This limiting of scope and clarity is critical for getting consistent and predictable results throughout the development process.

 - **Avoid multiple branches or simultaneous changes**: Avoid having two or more people separately changing the same codebase or at least the same of areas of the codebase at the same time.

-- **Revert and Re-prompt Workflow**: If you find yourself needing to go through multiple iterations (2-3 loops) with the model and the code doesn't meet requirements, it's likely that your initial prompt was unclear.
-Instead of extensive iterations, it is more efficient to stop, revert all changes, refine your prompt or the requirements, and restart the process.

 - **Use Git to manage rapid change**: Git is a robust, proven and simple tool to manage and reverse changes as needed.
 The established processes still apply; do each new feature on a branch; commit little and often; continuously integrate with main.

 - **Use logging to rapidly debug.** Feeding log messages back into the model when it has issues enables it to rapidly identify and fix issues.
 Include detailed debug-level logs in the code when on the branch, this can always be removed / reduced when you refactor at the end of the feature.

 - **Consider Complexity**: As the codebase grows larger and more complex, the scope of tasks given to the LLM needs to be increasingly specific.
 If the scope is too broad, the LLM may make assumptions or overlook details due to its limited context window.

-- **Old Library Versions**: Models will default to versions of libraries that were current at the time they where trained.
-For cutting-edge libraries, you may need to explicitly reference updated versions.
-Use the @Web annotation to fetch the latest versions or override defaults as needed.
+- **Revert and Re-prompt Workflow**: If you find yourself needing to go through multiple iterations (i.e. a "Doom Loop") with the model and the code doesn't meet requirements, it's likely that your initial prompt was unclear.
+Instead of extensive iterations, it is more efficient to stop, revert all changes, refine your prompt or the requirements, and restart the process.

 - **Thinking 'Script First'**: The models are very good at writing scripts, such as bash scripts, to perform repetitive tasks.

-- **Terminal Commands**: IDEs like cursor and windsurf also have integration with the command line, meaning that you can often write your intention in plain english and have the model generate the appropriate terminal command.
+- **Terminal Commands**: AI-IDEs also have integration with the command line, meaning that you can often write your intention in plain english and have the model generate the appropriate terminal command.